ElmarDott/TP-ACL/README.md

 ### Prerequisites

-The ACL Module is build with NetBeans 11.3, Maven 3.6.1 and Java 11 SE.
-The implementation is also designed to run in Java EE 8 (e.g. Tomcat) environments.
+The CORE Module is build with NetBeans 12.3, Maven 3.6.3 and Java 11 SE (openJDK).
+The implementation is also designed to run in Java EE 9 (e.g. Tomcat) environments.
-The most important dependencies are Hibernate 5.3, Spring 5.1 and JUnit 5.
+The most important dependencies are Hibernate 5.4, Spring 5.3 and JUnit 5.
 As Database Server (DBMS) we recommend PostgeSQL DBMS 11.

 We decided to use docker for an easy database setup.
 After on your system docker is running you are be able to setup the database by the following steps:

+  docker network create -d bridge --subnet=172.18.0.0/16 services

-  * docker pull postgres
+  docker run -d --name postgres --restart=no \
+  -p 5432:5432 --net services --ip 172.18.0.2 \
+  -e POSTGRES_PASSWORD=s3cr3t \
+  -e PGPASSWORD=s3cr3t \
+  -v /home/user/docker/postgres:/var/lib/postgresql/data \
+  postgres:11

-  * docker run -d -p 5432:5432 --name postgres -v /home/user/docker/postgreSQL:/var/lib/postgresql/data postgres
+  docker run -d --name pgadmin --restart=no \
+  -p 8004:80 --net services --ip 172.18.0.98 \
+  -e PGADMIN_DEFAULT_EMAIL=elmar.dott@gmail.com \
+  -e PGADMIN_DEFAULT_PASSWORD=s3cr3t \
+  --link postgres:11 \
+  dpage/pgadmin4:4.29

+  URI/>  172.17.0.1:5432   User: postgres PWD: n/a
+  DOC/>  https://docs.docker.com/samples/library/postgres/

   * docker start postgres
   * docker stop postgres

-  URI/>  172.17.0.1:5432   User: postgres PWD: n/a
-  DOC/>  https://docs.docker.com/samples/library/postgres/

 To create user and schemata (also for testing), you are be able to use TP-CM/dbms/src/sql/initial_postgresql.sql script.
 If you need a short introduction about docker, you can check our tutorial on [YouTube](https://www.youtube.com/channel/UCBdJ0zh8xnMrQ-xQ4Gymy2Q).